JuliaAnimators/Javis.jl/docs/src/tutorials/tutorial_morphing.md

 ![](../assets/circ_to_box_hidden.gif)

-Here we have morphed  the circle to a box .
+Here we have morphed  the circle  without defining an object to morph to.
+Rather the shape it has to morph into is given by a `Function`.
 The general syntax is `morph_to_fn(fn::Function,args::Array)` . `args` is an array of arguements that is to be passed to the function.
 Here we morph `circobj` to a shape that would is  drawn by `boxdraw("blue")`.